 In this article, we’ll talk about how many laptops you can bring, which ones are banned, where you should pack them, can you use laptops during the flight, and all the other necessary precautions you should do before arriving at the airport.

 Are Laptops Allowed on Airplanes?

-Apple recently recalled its 15-inch Macbook laptops made between 2015 and 2017, because the lithium batteries could overheat and catch fire.
+Apple recently recalled its 15-inch Macbook laptops made between 2015 and 2017 because the lithium batteries could overheat and catch fire.
 Following the announcement, many airlines started banning recalled models from airplanes.
-Soon after, the FAA (Federal Aviation Administration) banned the recalled models on all airlines operating within the U.S.
+Soon after, the FAA (Federal Aviation Administration) banned recalled models on all airlines operating within the U.S.

-How Many Laptops Can You Take on a Plane?
+How Many Laptops Can You Take On Planes On Domestic Flights?

+On international flights, laptops are allowed in carry-on bags with no quantity limitations.
 However, there’s still one thing you should keep in mind.
-Bringing one, two, or three laptops for personal use is completely fine.
-But when you start bringing several new laptops to other countries, you might run into issues with the customs.
+Bringing one or two laptops for personal use is completely fine and you won’t have to pay anything.
+But when you start bringing more than two laptops to other countries, you might run into issues with customs at the airport.